MichaelHazani/Drive3D/README.md

-# Drive3D
+# Dropbox3D
-A 3D implementation of Google Drive for Cardboard
+A 3D Dropbox Viewer for Google Cardboard.
+Will be live at Dropbox3D.com soon.